a-karma/Bogor_Workshop/Applications of Genomics in Wildlife Conservation.md

 Analysing genetic variations.

 #### Session 1
+- Understanding the .vcf file
-- segregating sites
+- Calculating segregating sites, average number of pairwise differences, heterozygosity
-- two or three bullet point will suffice
-- see my examples above
+- Hypothesis for the observed genetic diversity
+- Discuss how to test these hypothesis

 #### Session 2
 - add some content here please